Virtual Screenings 2021

 2020 / United States / 3 min

-Produced and Directed by Mitchell Rose
+Directed by Mitchell Rose

-Choreography and Dancing by Emily Arden Jones
+Choreography by Emily Arden Jones

 A dancer is shot from 16 camera angles and edited at a disturbing rate.
 And then suddenly, nothing happens.
 Intrigued?
 Watch on.